-Internet users are accustomed to seeing ads on Internet pages.
-One of the most prominent advertisement schemes used these days is Google Adsense which is available for websites, searches on websites and for mobile devices.
+Internet users are accustomed to ads on Internet pages.
+One of the most prominent advertisement services used these days is Google Adsense which is available for websites, searches on websites and for mobile devices.
 Adword ads dominate the Google search result pages, and other Google properties are also displaying their fair share of ads.

 The first part of the ad is underlined.
 It is not clear where it leads to as it is not revealed by Salimane, and I was not able to reproduce it.